emidec/emidec.github.io/_pages/hiring.md

 ### 5. What about Summers?

 We are paid and have some work The teaching terms are Oct-Dec and Jan-Mar.
 Late Apr to early Jun there is an exam session for classes of both terms (although some classes are homework/project only).
 Jun-Sep is dedicated to master's projects supervision, although you can do that remotely.

+### 6. Are these positions tenure-track?

+No. UCL doesn't have tenure track.
+We have three "levels": Lecturer, Associate Professor, and (Full) Professor.
+You can think of Lecturer as the equivalent to Assistant Professor, although with no tenure review.

+Most posts, at all levels, have a three-year "probation" period, which means faculty could be dismissed if they repeatedly fail to meet basic objectives with respect to, e.g., research and/or teaching expectations.
+Probation is not even remotely comparable to a tenure review process.
+E.g., there is no package to submit, or letters.
+Put simply, if we hire you, you should not be worried about it :)

+### 7. How much do you pay?

+UCL "pay scales" are public -- see [https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf](https://www.ucl.ac.uk/human-resources/sites/human_resources/files/21-22_ucl_non-clinical_grade_structure_with_spinal_points-202108.pdf).

+Associate Professor are appointed at Grade 9, Lecturers typically at Grade 8.
+Pay, spine points, etc. are to be negotiated with the Head of Department and HR.

+### 8. Do you offer a start-up package?

+Again, this is to be negotiated, but typically yes you can expect some "seed" funding for small equipment, travel, and some student support.

+### 9. How do you get promoted?

+We have a transparent and clear yearly process.
+See [https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance](https://www.ucl.ac.uk/human-resources/policies-advice/academic-careers-framework-and-promotions-processes/academic-promotions-guidance).

+### 10. Where can I find more information about UCL?

+Google is your friend :) But I think the UCL HR [Pay & Benefits page](https://www.ucl.ac.uk/human-resources/pay-and-staff-benefits) is a good resource for applicants.